Invited Courses & Lectures

 Filmmaking for fieldwork is an empirical art that uses new avenues in academic research, documentary and cinema practice to extend our knowledge by dramatic means, incorporating collaborative, observational, reflexive and expressive modes of storytelling.
-Central to the method is a technique for recording human processes that demonstrates the unique potential of filmmaking as a tool for describing human experience as it unfolds.
+Central to the method is a technique for recording human processes that demonstrates the unique potential of filmmaking as a tool for thinking about human experience.
 We consider video editing and storytelling as analytic tools, suitable both for the further exploration and expression of academic ideas and the production of high quality and engaging films.

 Why Make a Documentary Film?
 Differences to written methods in camera based research.